groda/big_data/README.md

 # Big Data for beginners

-Some tutorials and demos on Hadoop, Spark, etc. in form of Jupyter notebooks.
+Some tutorials and demos on Hadoop, Spark, etc., mostly in the form of Jupyter notebooks.

 - **[mapreduce_with_bash.ipynb](mapreduce_with_bash.ipynb)** An introduction to MapReduce using MapReduce Streaming and bash to create mapper and reducer
 - **[TestDFSio.ipynb](TestDFSio.ipynb)** Demo of TestDFSio for benchmarking Hadoop clusters